 Article 1 — Definitions

-1.1 These General Terms and Conditions apply to all offers by and agreements with the user of these General Terms and Conditions and its legal successors, as well as any associated companies (together as well as individually hereinafter also called: the Company) relating to the delivery of goods by the Company to the party the offer is addressed to or the other party concerned (hereinafter also called: the Customer).
+1.1 These General Terms and Conditions shall apply to all offers by and agreements with B. Futurist Holding B.V. and its legal successors, as well as to associated companies or with said successors (together as well as individually hereinafter also called: the Company), relating to the delivery of goods by the Company to the party the offer is addressed to or the other party concerned (hereinafter also called: the Customer).

-1.2 The applicability of any general terms and conditions used or in use by Customer is explicitly rejected.
+1.2 The applicability of any general terms and conditions used or in use by the Customer is hereby explicitly rejected.